ripsawridge/site/site/contents/_cma/2003/bugaboos.md

   - Eastpost Spire
 ---

-* Robert, Mark, Michael

-*This was an amazingly fun trip.
-The page takes a while to load, because the whole trip is here with pictures.
-I made a little flash movie with some pictures <a href="bugsflash.htm">here</a>.*

 *You can jump from day to day using the table below, or just read in order.*